facade of the site (summer 2018)

 In the same manner, the way Emelyanov has transformed his house and garden into an art environment, in particular his preference to work with cement and iron and with recycled material, is very much in line with other builders of art environments elsewhere in Europe.

-Emelyanov, the philosopher
+Emelyanov, the philosopher and scientist

 Alexander Emelyanov is not only active in the field of folk art, he first of all is interested in philosophy and he describes himself as a “philosopher with visuals”.

-His basic view with regard to folk art environments implies that, in fact, each creator of a folk art environment is the author of a philosophical art system, which is designed and constructed using a variety of materials and which is inextricably linked with the place of living and the country of the author.
+Emelyanov's philosophic approach of the field of art environments implies that, in fact, each creator of a folk art environment is the author of a philosophical art system, which is designed and constructed using a variety of materials and which is inextricably linked with the place of living and the country of the author.

 Most creators of an art environment act on the basis of a relatively simple philosophy which just involves the satisfaction that arises from embellishing their daily environment.